vs65497/Swarm-Coordinated-Control/README.md

 # Conclusion

-Aside from the assumptions made to execute these concepts as simulations I also found that mathematics for individual agents does not necessarily reflect the reality of implementation.
-Mathematics serves as a tool to describe these concepts, but they do not express the entire situation.
+Aside from the assumptions made to execute these simulations, I also found that mathematics for individual agents does not necessarily reflect the reality of implementation.
+Mathematics serves as a tool to describe concepts, but it does not express the entire situation.
 This was especially true when implementing agents as the unicycle model.
-Some of my earlier attempts led to behaviors that seemed very close to correct but didn't quite reach the mark.
+Some of my earlier attempts led to behaviors that seemed very close to correct but didn't quite hit the mark.
 Because of this I learned that attempting to reproduce concepts leads to a much deeper understanding than simply reading.
-A lesson I'll take forward.
+This is a lesson I'll take forward.